 Compared to many other types of domesticated pets, cats are a popular choice among apartment dwellers due to their (typically) smaller size and their low maintenance.

-Still, while a cat may not take up a great deal of space or need a yard in which to roam, felines do need some space to call their own—and not all cat breeds are suitable for apartment living.
+Still, while a cat may not take up a great deal of space or need a yard in which to roam, felines do need some space to call their own—and not all cats are suitable for apartment living.

 And remember: always adopt, never shop!